Shoulders rolling, rising

 intelligence, ancestral songs of origin,

 I guess you’re on your own with this poem.
 I can tell you where it begins.
 The scene is set in ancient times, and as near as I remember— a northern, coastal region following the spring equinox.
 A few of us had embarked upon a quest to find The One.
 “The One” was not what we called such a Being but it serves to communicate and a given name does not matter for the purpose of this note.
 Most of Earth have heard it anyway in one incarnation or another.

 Calf: The offspring of various large mammals, such as cows (cattle), elephants and whales.
-Also, a piece of an iceberg or a glacier that breaks away or the action of this happening.
+Also (as it is used here), a piece of an iceberg or a glacier that breaks away or the action of this happening.